 Homes could be prefabricated of a new type of pre-stressed, reinforced concrete with a flexible ceramic external coating that would be relatively maintenance free, fireproof, and impervious to the weather.
 Their thin shell construction can be mass-produced in a matter of hours.
 With this type of construction, there would be minimal damage from earthquakes and hurricanes.

-With AI we finally have someone to “do the calculus” on complicated issues, see the pattern in the data, and know about the arc of the story and mission, help decision making, bring deficiencies to our attention and define risk in an actions.
-I am excited about AI because it means that things like the require complex computing from star trek can be real.
+Now that we have looked at the future, what will help us get to that future?
+A lot of people think AI will get us there, they call it the second machine age.
+With AI (Artificial Intelligence) we finally have someone to “do the calculus” on complicated issues, see the pattern in the data, and know about the arc of the story and mission, help decision making, bring deficiencies to our attention and define risk in an actions.
+I am excited about AI because it means that things that require complex computing from star trek can be real.
 You just ask a replicator for it.
 “Tea, Earl Grey Hot”

 One of the main concerns on AI is the question what ethics will it use?
 Will it be benevolent or malevolent?
 This is a perfect time to look at our own ethics as a modern society.
 Throughout modern times there have been several ethical codes that guide society.
 I think AI will make us rethink our own ethics, as it will hold a mirror up to our contradictions, double standards and flaws in logic.
 I don’t think there will be a skynet situation, but I do think we will need to question our ethics.
 There are four major ways of thinking about ethics, Character-based ethics (virtue), Contract-based ethics (social contract), Duty-based ethics (Deontology), Results-based ethics (Consequentialism), and I predict a fourth phase of ethics, (futurism).